amcereijo/rtc/README.md

 rtc
 ===

-Chrome plugin to allow retweet with comment in twitter web page
+Chrome plugin to allow retweet with comment in twitter web page.
+In addition you can configure a text and it will be added to a retweet automatically.
+The text will be saved.
+You can activate and desactivate this option wihtout lost the saved text.

 * Chrome plugin page: https://developer.chrome.com/extensions/